Sterile Biocide & Sporicide Selection

 Being able to rely on a reliable source of your chosen disinfectant is absolutely essential, of course, but while the Klercide™ brand is easy to put your faith in, it’s hardly the only option.

 At Cleanroom Supplies we have vetted all major brands of sterile disinfectant and have selected one, high quality, UK Manufactured, reliable brand to stock.
-We stock INSPEC™ sterile and non-sterile biocides & sporicidal disinfectants as they are fully BPR compliant, superb efficacy and can be offered at a highly competitive price point.
+We stock Micronclean™ ALPHA, BETA and DELTA. sterile biocides & sporicidal disinfectants as they are fully BPR compliant, with superb efficacy.

 CLICK HERE TO VIEW THE FULL RANGE